 3. Sleep Cycle alarm clock

-Sleep Cycle alarm clock seems like a normal alarm clock but rather is tricky sleep tracking application.
-It is available on iPhone, iPad, and Apple Watch and although it is capable of being operated from your Apple Watch alone (just like all the previous apps), there is nothing much to do on Apple Watch which defeats the purpose of being a stand-alone application.
+Sleep Cycle alarm clock is tricky sleep tracking application.
+Although it is capable of being operated from your Apple Watch alone (just like all the previous apps), there is nothing much to do on Apple Watch.

-While you can activate the application on iPhone, it’ll monitor the motion through two given options, microphone or accelerometer.
-Keep the phone on the side table while using the mic whereas right next to you when using the accelerometer.
+While you can activate the application on the iPhone, it’ll monitor the motion through two given options, microphone or accelerometer.
 The Smart alarm rings when you are in light sleep and snoozes itself when you double tap the side table.

 Some other premium features include online backup, sleep aid music, sleep notes, heart rate, Airplay, snore detection and much more.
 One intuitive and extraordinary function that Sleep Cycle offers is its connection with Philips Hue lights.
 Connect your Smart lights with this application and it wakes you up by lighting the room in your favorite color.